-- Grain cart drivers not understanding which part of the field to drive on
+- grain cart drivers who don’t understand which part of the field to drive on;

-- Delays in combining due to inefficient grain cart operation
+- delays in combining due to inefficient grain cart operation; and

-- And the worst-case scenario—grain unloaded onto the ground instead of into the grain cart
+- the worst-case scenario. . . grain unloaded on the ground instead of into the grain cart.

 As farmers know, operating the grain cart is a role that requires experience and the ability to perform under pressure.
-While finding a body to fill the seat of the grain cart may not be hard, it can be difficult to find a real, skilled operator that does more than drive from point A to point B in the field.
+While finding a body to fill the seat may not be hard, it can be difficult to find a skilled operator that does more than drive from point A to point B in the field.

-Ag Leader recognized the shortage in qualified grain cart operators and answered with the creation of CartACE, a new grain cart connectivity feature.
+Ag Leader recognized the shortage in qualified grain cart operators and answered with CartACE, a grain cart connectivity feature.

 “This new feature provides assistance to the grain cart operator to make unloading-on-the-go an easier process,” says Ag Leader Product Manager Joe Holoubek.

-CartACE, which is powered by Ag Leader’s industry-leading InCommand display, simplifies the grain cart operator’s job.
+CartACE, powered by Ag Leader’s InCommand display, simplifies the grain cart operator’s job.

-“It takes a certain level of expertise to operate a grain cart,” says Holoubek.
-“We’re approaching this problem in a practical and economical way that we believe many of our customers could easily adopt and benefit from.”
+“It takes a certain level of expertise to operate a grain cart,” Holoubek says.
+“We’re approaching this problem in a practical and economical way that we believe many of our customers could easily adopt and benefit from.

-“We aim to turn what might be an average vehicle driver into a skilled grain cart operator by providing the right tools and assistance during high stress and high error-prone harvest tasks,” Holoubek says.
+“We aim to turn what might be an average vehicle driver into a skilled grain cart operator by providing the right tools and assistance during high stress and high error-prone harvest tasks.”

 How CartACE Works

 “This new feature simplifies the grain cart operator’s job by sharing a live map of the combine’s progress and location from one InCommand display to the other,” Holoubek says.
 “This helps the grain cart operator to literally see when and where the combine needs to unload and which part of the field to drive on.”

 Then the InCommand display in the grain cart automatically generates a guidance line alongside the combine.

-“The operator simply presses a button to engage autosteer alongside the combine,” says Holoubek.
-“While the operator is still responsible for operating the vehicle safely, they can now focus their attention on catching the grain.”
+“The operator simply presses a button to engage autosteer alongside the combine,” Holoubek explains.
+“While the operator is still responsible for operating the vehicle safely, he can now focus his attention on catching the grain.”

 Holoubek explains that CartACE is an affordable solution to the grain cart operation challenges farmers face, using technology that’s already in the cab.